lilou9221/mcgill_team2_capstone/README.md

 - `suitability_scores.csv` contains scores scaled to 0-10 (from internal 0-100 scale) with `suitability_score` column
 - `suitability_map.html` is a copy of the main suitability map file for Streamlit to display
 - `soc_map_streamlit.html` is a Streamlit-compatible copy of the SOC map (pre-generated during analysis)
+- `ph_map_streamlit.html` is a Streamlit-compatible copy of the pH map (pre-generated during analysis)
-- Streamlit interface includes two tabs:
+- Streamlit interface includes three tabs:
   - **Biochar Suitability**: Displays the suitability map with metrics and results table
   - **Soil Organic Carbon**: Displays the SOC map showing organic carbon values aggregated by H3 hexagons
+  - **Soil pH**: Displays the pH map showing pH values aggregated by H3 hexagons with diverging color scheme
 - All files are automatically generated during the analysis pipeline

 ## Troubleshooting Highlights